odenpetersen/fama-macbeth-regression/README.md

 # Data Source
 Dataset is NIFTY50 from [Kaggle](https://www.kaggle.com/datasets/rohanrao/nifty50-stock-market-data/data) (version 15, as at 2024-05-05).

 Note that this dataset has survivorship bias!
 Because of this, I only examine data from the beginning of 2018.
-I think it is less interesting to include at the effects of the 2020 correction for this simple analysis so I'll also exclude anything from the beginning of 2020 onwards.
+I think it is less interesting to include the effects of the 2020 correction for this simple analysis so I'll also exclude anything from the beginning of 2020 onwards.